Iron Chariots and the Limits of Self-Effort

 When God Is With Us, Yet the Battle Remains

 I got to wondering why so early in the conquest of Canaan the Israelites were hitting this wall.
 It explicitly says that the LORD was with Judah.
-This was not divine absence, nor judgment or abandonment.
+This was not divine absence, judgment or abandonment.
 And yet the battle apparently could not be won.
 The iron chariots were a problem.

 God’s presence does not cancel human limits

+The wording of the verse is careful.
 It does not say that the LORD could not drive them out.
 It says Judah could not drive them out.

 Judah succeeds in the hill country, where the terrain limits the effectiveness of iron chariots.
 But in the plains, they reach the edge of their capacity.